BenGideon/BenGideon/README.md

 ### Associate Software Developer
 **Accenture Privated Limited | Aug 2021 - May 2023**
+- Worked for Bank of America to calculate the exposure values for predicting and handling the loss incurred when the borrower defaults on payment.
+Automated over ten manual processes using Python scripts, resulting in a significant 65 percent reduction in the time spent analyzing data.
+- Analyzed business requirements and developed test plans, scripts, and use cases to meet testing goals while validating SQL queries.
+Executed complex database queries to extract information for reporting and analysis.
+Collaborated effectively with geographically dispersed teams (UK, India, and US), leading to a 70 percent customer satisfaction rate.
+- Experience with Kanban (Agile) framework, QA methodology, JIRA, and qTest by working on weekly regression and monthly releases.
+Reported critical bugs early in the development cycle, leading to a 50 percent substantial impact on the team deliverables.

 ### Software Engineer Intern
 **Plural Technologies Private Limited | Jan 2021 - Jun 2021**
+- Developed and deployed machine learning models as part of the ”ML Ops: Scaling AI for Large Enterprises” project, streamlining data workflows and enhancing operational insights.
+- Conducted in-depth analysis of aeroplane autoparts datasets, applying machine learning techniques to optimize predictive maintenance and inventory management.
+- Redesigned and updated the website to reflect the latest insights from data models, enhancing the user experience and providing real-time operational dashboards for component management.

 <h2 align="center">💡 Skills 💡</h2>